 - 1 large egg

-- Let the yeast mixture sit on the counter for 5-7 minutes to allow the yeast to "bloom."
+- Let the yeast mixture stand on the counter for 5-7 minutes to allow the yeast to "bloom."
 You'll see bubbles and froth begin to gather on the top.

-- In a medium size mixing bowl, sift together the flour, salt and sugar.
+- Meanwhile, in a medium size mixing bowl, use a whisk to sift together flour, salt and sugar.
 Add the egg.

 - After the yeast has developed, gradually add to the dry ingredients in the bowl, along with 5 tablespoons of melted butter.

 - Begin to blend the ingredients together, using a large spoon incorporating more liquid as you go.
-I used a silicone spatula, and the dough didn't stick to it, making this task a lot easier.
+(A silicone spatula makes this task a lot easier.)

 - After incorporating all of the flour place turn the dough then place into a buttered bowl, and cover with a damp cloth.

-- Allow the dough to sit in a warm, draft free place, covered for 1 hour to double.
+- Allow the dough to sit in a warm, draft free place, covered for 1 hour or until doubled.

-- Punch down the dough.
-Use a 2 ounce ice cream scoop, lightly sprayed with cooking spray, to separate the dough into even portions after punching it down to release the air bubbles.
+- Uncover and punch down the dough.
+Use a medium size ice cream scoop, lightly sprayed with cooking spray, to separate the dough into even portions.
+You can also pinch off pieces of dough with your hands.

-- Roll into a ball in your hands then arrange side by side, in a buttered non-stick metal baking pan.
-I used a 10-inch spring form pan.
+- Roll into a ball in your hands, gently stretching and folding under.
+Arrange side by side, in a buttered non-stick metal baking pan. (i.e.10-inch springform pan or similar.)

 - Melt the remaining 3 tablespoons of butter and using a pastry brush, lightly brush the tops.
 Reserve some of the melted butter to brush on the tops after the rolls come out of the oven, too.

 - Cover with a damp cloth and allow the rolls to rise again until doubled, about one hour.